CURRENT PROJECT

 Next steps

 We are now analysing and considering feedback on the proposed leading options consultation.
-In Spring 2024, we anticipate that the draft Strategy will be presented for adoption at both BCP Council and New Forest District Council’s Cabinets The Strategy will then be presented to the Environment Agency for final adoption.
+The draft Strategy will be presented for adoption at both BCP Council and New Forest District Council’s Cabinets.
+The Strategy will then be presented to the Environment Agency for final adoption.

 Coastal flood risk